Using Subresource Integrity is rather simple:

 About Frederik Braun

 Frederik Braun defends Mozilla Firefox as a Staff Security Engineer in Berlin.
-Besides enhancing the browser, he has also been involved in web and mobile security.
-Frederik contributes to the W3C Web Application Security Working Group and co-authored the Subresource Integrity standard.
-He's also a proud alumnus of the Fluxfingers CTF team.
-When not working on computer security, Frederik spends time with his family on long bike tours across Europe.
+He's also a member of the W3C Web Application Security Working Group and co-authored the Subresource Integrity standard.

 About Francois Marier